Canon 1300D vs Nikon P900

 It is notable that the 1300D has a hotshoe, while the P900 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 1300D and the P900 have been discontinued, but can regularly be found used on eBay.
 The P900 was replaced by the Nikon P1000, while the 1300D was followed by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.

 Review summary: Canon 1300D vs Nikon P900